Q: What are the requirements for admission?

 Q: What would my time commitment be?

 A: The Restorative Medicine Herbal Fellowship is a one-year, 80 hour program.
 It includes attending two live conferences -- the Annual Restorative Medicine Conference and the three-day Spring Herb Seminar.
 Throughout the year, there are 10 additional two-hour webinars, starting at 7 p.m.
 Eastern time.
 To pass the curriculum you do NOT need to watch the presentations live, as you can watch the recordings on your own time.
-However, to receive CME credits you must watch the presentations live.
+Beginning Jan.
+1, 2021, participants can view recordings at their convenience and receive CME credits through AAFP.
 There is also a series of recorded lectures that students can view on their own schedule.
 In summary, in addition to six days devoted to attending conferences, it’s a commitment of about four hours per month.

 Q: What will I receive upon graduation?